-A moving, page-turning debut novel about grief, family, the possibility of magic, and the beauty of science.
+A page-turning debut novel about grief, family, the possibility of magic, and the beauty of science, now in paperback

 Twelve-year-old Addie should avoid Maple Lake.
 After all, her twin brother Amos drowned there only a few months ago.
 But its crisp, clear water runs in her veins, and the notebook Amos left behind, filled with clues about a mysterious creature in the lake's inky-blue depths, keeps calling her back.
 She never took Amos seriously when he was alive, but doesn't she owe it to him to figure out, once and for all, if there's really something out there?
 When she's offered a Young Scientist position studying the lake for the summer, Addie accepts, yearning for the cool wind in her hair and that sparkle on the lake, despite her parent's misgivings.